juicedata/juicefs/docs/en/windows.md

 # Use JuiceFS on Windows

-> **WARNING**: JuiceFS on Windows is **NOT** production ready!

 ## Install dependencies

-JuiceFS on Windows depend on [WinFsp](http://www.secfs.net/winfsp/rel/) , install it first.
+JuiceFS depends on [WinFsp](http://www.secfs.net/winfsp/rel/), please install it first.

 ## Build JuiceFS from source

-We can cross compile JuiceFS for Windows platform on Linux and macOS.
+We can cross compile JuiceFS for Windows platform on Linux or macOS.

 1. Install [mingw-w64](http://mingw-w64.org) on Linux or macOS.